UKY-CS-499-Project14-Spring17/UKY-CS-499-Project14-Spring17.github.io/index.md

 Our project requirements (in priority order, agreed to by customer):

-* Reverse engineer protocol for HTPOW engraver
+* Reverse engineer protocols for the HTPOW engraver.
-* Reverse engineer image transefer protocol
+* Reverse engineer the image transfer protocol.
-* Implement driver in portable software language (C/C++)
+* Implement driver in a portable software language (C/C++).
-* Implement Command Line Interface (CLI) for driver
+* Implement Command Line Interface (CLI) for the driver.

 Additional goals (if time allows):

-* Reverse engineer settings/speed protocol
+* Reverse engineer the settings/speed protocol.
-* Reverse engineer images storage protocol
+* Reverse engineer the image storage protocol.
-* Pre-process raster image to minimize cutting time
+* Pre-process raster image to minimize cutting time.

 #### [View Requirement Details](requirements.md)